-Magnesium Sulfate for the Prevention of Cerebral Palsy (BEAM Trial)
+A Randomized, Controlled Trial of Magnesium Sulfate for the Prevention of Cerebral Palsy

 Source: View publication →

-In this randomized trial of pregnant women at high risk for preterm birth, antenatal magnesium sulfate did not reduce the combined primary outcome of moderate or severe cerebral palsy or death, but it significantly reduced the rate of moderate or severe cerebral palsy among surviving infants.
+In pregnant women at imminent risk of early preterm delivery, antenatal magnesium sulfate did not significantly reduce the primary composite outcome of death or moderate-to-severe cerebral palsy, but it did significantly decrease the risk of moderate or severe cerebral palsy among surviving infants.

 Key Findings